Video Streaming Glossary of Terms

 Transactional Video on Demand is the opposite of SVOD.
 TVOD is the case when the users pay to watch specific content.
 In a larger context, it is also known as pay-per-view (PPV).
 Examples of platforms offering TVOD are Apple iTunes, Google Play, and Sky Box Office.

-TVOD might appear in two ways: electronic sell-through (EST) and download-to-rent (DTR).
+TVOD might appear in electronic sell-through (EST) and download-to-rent (DTR).
 In the first case, the user pays a one-time fee to download the content and get permanent access.
 While in the second case, the content is only available for a limited period.
 In other words, the EST is more like buying a DVD with the movie you like, while DTR brings us back to the video rental shop, where we get a DVD to watch but have to return it in a couple of days.
 TVOD tends to be less expensive for the users while offering the latest and hottest releases.

 - Hybrid Monetization Model

-Going back to the three basic models for monetization, SVOD, TVOD, and AVOD, we have to mention that some platforms use a more flexible business model.
-Platforms like Amazon Video work on the SVOD model with a monthly subscription and offer TVOD for new and more appealing content.
+- Going back to the three basic models for monetization, SVOD, TVOD, and AVOD, we have to mention that some platforms use a more flexible business model.
+Platforms like Amazon Video work on the SVOD model with a monthly subscription and offer TVOD for new, more appealing content.
 On the other hand, YouTube uses AVOD, offering customers to subscribe to access their premium content.

 With a short historical overview, we introduced some basic terms from the video streaming environment.
 It is already clear that video-on-demand and over-the-top are not interchangeable.
 However, the increased dynamics in the streaming technologies make them overlap, at least in consumers’ minds.
 The number of streaming service customers is continuously growing, just as their knowledge and demands.
 Of course, this will push the streaming service providers to juggle the various monetization models and work harder on their customer retention tools.
 From where I sit, it all seems to move in a customer-favorable direction.

 Download Bianor’s white paper to learn more about the five most crucial components of video streaming lifecycle.